Glossary of SEO Terminology: A Beginner’s Guide

 Why SEO Specialists Should Know About Blackhat SEO

 Blackhat SEO is used to boost search engine rankings “illegally,” and SEO specialists should become familiar with this term in order to avoid blackhat SEO practices.
 If you are caught using blackhat SEO methods, Google may penalize you, your site may be removed from search engines, or your metrics may drop.
+In order to maintain ethical SEO practices, SEO specialists should focus on utilizing white hat link-building services.
+By incorporating reputable and organic link-building strategies, websites can enhance their search engine rankings without risking penalties or compromising their online presence.

 Content Management Systems